pdp10/AstroJournal/README.md

 - Generation of a PDF document containing all user observation reports collected by decreasing date.
 This is useful for visualising one’s observations by session.
 - Generation of a PDF document containing the targets observed by constellation.
 This is useful for checking observed and unobserved targets by constellation.
 - Generation of a TXT document containing all user observation reports collected by decreasing date.
 This is useful for copying and pasting reports with any text editor.
+- Extraction of basic statistics from the reports.

 ### Requirements